 Features

-Sphere consists of the following parts
+Sphere consists of the following components

 A floor that separates the urine from the faeces

-A revolutionary manure robot for (semi)closed floors
+A revolutionary manure robot

 Capture ammonia from the barn and manure pit